351 FRIDAY 12 JUNE 2015 (-15)

 Cuban American Medley – Arturo Sandoval

-There is something so infectious about Arturo Sandoval’s music that every time I listen to it, I just want to stop whatever I’m doing, and dance.
+There is something so infectious about Arturo Sandoval’s music that every time I listen, I just want to stop whatever I’m doing and dance.
 For those who don’t know Arturo Sandoval, he is a multi-Grammy winner trumpet player born in Cuba.
 He grew up under the influence of a few jazz masters like Charlie Parker, Clifford Brown, and Dizzy Gillespie.
 The latter eventually became his mentor.
 In 2000, Andy Garcia starred as Sandoval in HBO’s biopic “For Love Or Country”, which tells the story of his upbringing in Cuba, his music, and his eventual defection to the USA.

-I knew I wanted to include another Sandoval track on the list, so, I decided to include Cuban American Medley.
+I knew I wanted to include another Sandoval track on the list, so I included Cuban American Medley.
 I thought it was the perfect combination of the Latin beat and American culture that has been present throughout much of my life.